st-tech/zr-obp/docs/quickstart.rst

 Data loading and preprocessing
 ------------------------------------

-We prepare easy-to-use data loader for Open Bandit Dataset.
+We prepare an easy-to-use data loader for Open Bandit Dataset.

 .. code-block:: python